 Fact: Eating cholesterol isn’t necessarily linked to raising cholesterol.
 Increases in heart disease related to diet are now thought to be mainly caused by consuming trans fat and excessive saturated fat, coupled with obesity and lack of exercise.
 Eggs are high in protein, easily digestible, affordable, and versatile, making them a great food for cancer patients, who may have previously avoided them for fear of raising their cholesterol during treatment.
-For a creative twist on eggs, try our zucchini, onion, and feta frittata, or protein-packed deviled eggs.

 Learn more about myths between food and cancer in the infographic below (click graphic to zoom):